 In Delaware, LLCs are formed and regulated in adherence to the Delaware LLC Act.
 Like in other states, Delaware LLC owners must appoint a registered agent to act on their behalf.
-He will serve as the jurisdictional foothold for all business affairs.
-In short, he will be the point of contact in the state.
+They will serve as the jurisdictional foothold for all business affairs.
+In short, they will be the point of contact in the state.
 Lawsuits and other legal notices will be sent to his business address.
-Also, he may assist the owners in the submission of annual reports and tax returns.
+Also, they may assist the owners in the submission of annual reports and tax returns.
 So, LLC formation in Delaware is possible even without any member ever visiting the state.

 The Limited Liability Companies (LLCs) comprise over 30% of businesses in the US.
 More than 70% of all partnership returns come from them.
 Over the past decade, they have grown continuously and reached 13 million.
 Hence, the data conveys the preference of many business owners for LLCs.

 In Delaware, LLCs have grown by an average rate of 8.8% from 2016 to 2020.
 Corporations had an average annual growth rate of 13.6%.
 Currently, LLCs account for over 70% of business entity formations in Delaware.
 Therefore, Delaware is a domicile of choice for many Limited Liability Company owners.